 - Travel Sandals: We both brought leather Teva Sandals (his & hers).
 They’re super durable, lightweight, cute, and double as water shoes – crucial for the Galapagos or when you’re canyoning or white water rafting in Banos.
 We both wore our Tevas just about every single day during our Galapagos trip.

 - Sneakers/Hiking Shoes (His & Hers): We each brought a pair of trail runners.
 They’re lightweight, breathe nicely, and have insane grip.
 They were made for running on mud, dirt, and gravel, so their quality is incredible – and they’re the perfect hiking shoes.
 No, you don’t need to lug around your heavy boots, especially if you’ll only be doing one or two hikes in the Galapagos!
 As a bonus, these dry quickly so that even if you’re hiking in the wet season, you’ll be good to go – just be sure to bring a pair of waterproof socks if you’ll be visiting between December and May.

-- Looking for more travels shoes for your trip to the Galapogos?
+- Looking for more tips on what travel shoes to pack for the Galapagos?
 Check out these guides to travel shoes for men and travel shoes for women.

 Galapagos Packing List: Health & Toiletries

 We want you to have an amazing time in this once-in-a-lifetime destination, so here are the essentials to pack to keep you feeling clean, healthy, and happy!